 Either way, the movement of concrete floors can lead to cracks along drywall and the floor itself.

-No matter what kinds of problems you're experiencing with your foundation walls, our in-house team of foundation experts are here to help.
-At Southeast Foundation & Crawl Space Repair, we repair foundations throughout North Carolina every day,
+No matter what kinds of problems you're experiencing with your foundation walls, our in-house team of foundation experts is here to help.
+At Southeast Foundation and Crawl Space Repair, we repair foundations throughout North Carolina every day,

 We'd like to offer you a free, no obligation foundation wall repair quote to help you decide what repair solution is best for your home.
-Each of our free quotes comes at no obligation and includes an on-site inspection, a personal consultation, and a written estimate.
+Each of our free quotes comes at no obligation and includes an on-site inspection by a licensed engineer, a personal consultation, and a written estimate.

 To schedule your free quote, call or e-mail us today!
-We serve Fayetteville, Wilmington, Jacksonville, Lumberton, and surrounding areas such as Goldsboro, New Bern, Kinston, Fort Bragg, Havelock, Raeford, and many areas nearby.
+We serve Fayetteville, Wilmington, Greenville, and surrounding areas such as Jacksonville, Goldsboro, New Bern, Sanford, Wrightsville Beach, Camp Lejeune, Lumberton, and many areas nearby.